 Studies consistently show that children who receive quality care at an early age perform better overall.
 Moreover, parents who know their children are well-cared for are more focused and productive on the job.

 Eligibility criteria to receive Child Care Services (CCS)

-To be eligible, families must be below the following gross income limits:
+To be eligible, families must be below the following gross State Median Income (SMI) limits:

 Effective October 1, 2022